Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

 Check if System Files causing video TDR failure

 It is possible to be due to the corrupted system files or missing system files you will get this video TDR failure BSDO.
 Run build-in DISM command and system file checker utility that check and restores missing system files with the correct one.

 Type the following DISM command and press Enter:

 DISM /Online /Cleanup-Image /RestoreHealth.

-After 100% complete the scanning process, Run SFC command below:
+After 100% complete the scanning process, Run the SFC command below:

 If this System File Checker finds out the protected files are overwritten by incorrect files, it will extract the correct system file from the system file backup (namely dllcache) and replace the incorrect file.

-Restart windows after complete the scanning process and check if BSOD problem solved.
+Restart windows after completing the scanning process and check if the BSOD problem is solved.

 Tweak PCI Express Power Management